junaama/tunr_app_frontend/README.md

 Deploy your app.
 Use Heroku for the backend and Surge or Netlify for the frontend.

+## Triple Bonus
+- Add a User Model (no auth unless you want to go above and beyond)
+- Have a User be able to create a Playlist
+- Create a User profile to display various playlists

 ## Presentation
 ALSO, don't forget: a **technical demonstration** of your app which: